nemonik/hands-on-DevOps-gen2/README.md

 ### 10.2.3.
 On Arch Linux, enable nerd fonts in Gnome Terminal

-To complete the configuration for Arch Linux hosts configure the Terminal to use `Meslo Nerd Font` and use `Solarized Dark` color them.
-Optionally, you can install your own [Nerd font](https://www.nerdfonts.com/font-downloads).
+The Gnome Terminal must be further configure to benefit from the Nerd Fonts installed Ansible.
+We're going to configure Terminal to `Meslo Nerd Font` and use `Solarized Dark` color them.
+Optionally, you can select another [Nerd Font](https://www.nerdfonts.com/font-downloads).

 1. Open Terminal's `Preferences`.
 2. In the `Preference` window that opens, select the `Unamed` profile.